punktDe/inspectorvisibility/Readme.md

 **CAUTION: Although this is done with policies, this is not a security feature!**

-If you prevent a user from editing nodes, you aditionally need to define policies with an `EditNodePropertyPrivilege` for example.
+If you prevent a user from editing nodes, you additionally need to define policies with an `EditNodePropertyPrivilege` for example.

 ## Installation